cunarist/rinf/documentation/docs/state-management.md

 }
 ```

-After that, the latest state can be streamed to a Flutter widget to show it on the screen.
+After that, the latest state can be streamed to a Flutter widget to be shown on the screen.

 ```rust title="Rust"
 pub async fn do_something_with_state() {